ranasalameh-63/React-Masterpiece/README.md

 - 🤖 AI assistant to diagnose common home issues
 - 🧑‍🔧 Find and connect with local professionals
 - 📚 Written guides and troubleshooting tips
-- 📷 Option to upload photos for better diagnosis

 ---
 ## 🧑‍💻 Technologies Used